This post may contain affiliate links. Please read my disclosure and privacy policy.

 Ingredients You’ll Need

-vegan fudge ingredients labeled on a white surface.
+vegan fudge ingredients arranged on a marble cutting board.

 1. Mix.

-Combine the almond butter, coconut oil, maple syrup, cocoa or cacao powder, vanilla extract, and salt in a large bowl.
+Combine the almond butter, melted coconut oil, maple syrup, cocoa powder, vanilla extract, and salt in a large bowl.
 Stir well until the mixture looks smooth.

 2. Freeze.

-Prepare an 8-inch or 9-inch square baking dish by spraying it with oil, then press a piece of parchment paper into the bottom of the pan.
+Prepare an 8-inch square baking dish by spraying it with oil, then press a piece of parchment paper into the bottom of the pan.
 The oil will hold the parchment paper in place, so it won’t wiggle around as you add the fudge.
+For thicker fudge, use a 9-by-5-inch loaf pan instead.

-Transfer the fudge mixture to the prepared pan, and spread it with a spatula.
+Pour the fudge mixture into the prepared pan, then spread it out with a silicone spatula.
 Place it on a flat shelf in your freezer to freeze until it’s firm, about 1 hour.

 3. Slice & Enjoy!